How to import and organize your customer list

 3. Plan your first regular campaign: Newsletter, promotion, or helpful content

-5. Refine your organization: Adjust tags and segments based on what you learn
+5. Refine your organization: Adjust your lists based on what you learn

 Conclusion